ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-27-aws-dynamodb.md

 ---
 {% include JB/setup %}

-The [AWS Developer Certification - Associate](/posts/aws-developer-certification) has a some stuff about databases in general.

 # DyanamoDB Overall

 Yes, [DynamoDB](https://aws.amazon.com/dynamodb/) is like MongoDB - but the concepts behind MongoDB have better names.
 Reads of a DynamoDB table, unless you specify otherwise, are eventually consistent.
 DynamoDB uses optimistic concurrency control.
 It stores data in three separate data centers - not AZs.
-Not sure why there is a distinction.

-**Eventually Consistent Reads** - By default, once there is a DynamoDB write you can access data with a second or so it is eventually consistent.

-**Strongly Consistent Read** - a strongly consistent read reflects all the writes that have been received a successful response prior to the read.

 **DynamoDB limits** - DynamoDB limits the tables per region to 256 but this can be increased by contacting AWS.
 The maximum size of a DynamoDB range primary key attribute value is 1024 bytes.
 If you need more than 10,000 writes/second or 10,000 reads/second you need to contact AWS directly.

-**Exceeding capacity** - If you exceed provisioned throughput, you receive a 400 HTTP status code - `ProvisionedThroughputExceededException`.
-With global secondary indexes, if one of the indexes runs low on write capacity, all of the tables indexes might get throttled, even if one or more of the indexes aren't affected.

-## Pricing

-Pricing with DyanamoDB is difficult to project.
-Instead of being priced on just disk storage, pricing is based on disk storage, provisioned throughput, DynamoDB streams and data transfer.

-## Keys and Indexes

-Primary Key  - Like all databases, a DynamoDB primary key is a unique identifier for a record in a table.
-The primary key can be simple (use the partition key) or composite (the primary key and sort key)

-Partition Keys (hash key) - When DynamoDB stores data it uses the partition key to divide the table between partitions/servers.
-The partitian key should be a high-cardinality, composite attributes or perhaps

-Sort Keys (range key) - The table can be sorted as well.. and it should be.

-Secondary Indexes - total of 5 global indexes and 5 secondary indexes for a total of 10 per table

-## Local Indexes

-Secondary Local Indexes are sparse indexes including the table primary key & sort key, a different sort key and any additional projected attributes; consumes tables defined read capacity but for the size of the items in the projection NOT the size of the item in the table; created asynchronously.

-If you scan or query for attributes NOT in the index project that is bad... and results in a query to the index AND a query from the table.

-When you write a new item or update a NULL attribute projected into secondary index, that costs one write in the LSI.
-Change an indexed item? two LSI writes; delete an item? two LSI writes

-## Global Indexes

-Global Secondary Indexes can use a different partition key and a different sort key (the partition and sort key *can* be different from those on the table.) - A global secondary index is considered "global" because queries on the index can span all of the data in a table, across all partitions and are eventually consistent.

-Global indexes have completely different read/write capacity units that is calculated on the size of the projection NOT the underlying table.
-CRD operations consume write capacity.

 ## Data types